Royal Greenhouses Laeken

 World Wild Schooling – BENELUX (Belgium, the Netherlands and Luxembourg)

-At Laerbeek, there is a brasserie with a terrasse and a small playground next to it.
-There is also a much bigger playground near the brasserie and forest to walk around
+At Laerbeek, there is a brasserie with a terrace and a small playground next to it.
+There is also a much bigger playground near the brasserie and a forest to walk around

-You can find a great pop up summer bar nearby at Guinguette Andre with drinks and burgers.
+You can find a great pop-up summer bar nearby, Guinguette Andre, that serves drinks and burgers.
 The exact location is here

-There is a small park nearby where the Museum of Far East is located (the museum is closed) and you could have a picnic there at the grass.
+There is a small park nearby where the Museum of Far East is located (the museum is closed) and you could have a picnic there on the grass.
 The exact location is here

 Nearby